caitlyngoetz/CS453/p1/README.md

 	sucking project is.
 Just kidding, its not that bad but I wish it would have gone better.
 Thank you, Amit, for all the chances, help and time.

-	FIXED IT AT 12:04!!!!!!
-PLEASE CONSIDER THIS, I PUSH NOW!!!
 SOURCES USED:
 	StackOverflow!!
 And friendly peer advice.